Having a martyr complex is like having a get out of jail free card.

 Don’t worry.
 We all have our shadows, and you’re certainly not a terrible or horrible person (so please don’t think that!).
 You are a well-intentioned, yet misguided person who has probably been unaware of this issue for a very long time.
 And that’s okay.

-The very fact that you’re ready these words right now and are willing to change shows how sincere you are in regards to changing your life and the life of others.
+The very fact that you’re reading these words right now and are willing to change shows how sincere you are in regards to changing your life and the life of others.
 Well done!

 Below, I’ll offer some suggestions which will help you put to rest self-martyrdom: